High-Throughput-Experimentation/helao-async/helao/demos/multi_orch_demo.md

 4. Run: ```multi_orch_demo.bat```

 ## Description
-The `multi_orch_demo.bat` batch script will launch the first orchestrator along with a simulated CP measurement server and compute server, then wait 30 seconds before queueing and starting a command sequence of 100 active learning measure-acquire iterations for the composition library loaded on the measurement server.
-After 15 seconds, the second orchestrator and simulated CP measurement servers will start, and this orchestrator will share the compute server already running in the first group.
-Another set of 100 active learning iterations will be queued and started on the second group.
+The `multi_orch_demo.bat` batch script will run the following commands:
+1. Start the first instrument group containing an orchestrator, simulated measurement server, and gaussian process modeling server.
+2. Wait 35 seconds for full server initialization.
+3. Queue a sequence of 50 active learning iterations on the plate library loaded in the first instrument group.
+4. Wait 30 seconds while the first instrument group performs acquire-measure-model iterations.
+5. Start a visualizer for the gaussian process modeling server as an independent observer.
+6. Wait 30 seconds while the first instrument group continues iterations, and the modeling visualizer plots the latest distributions of predicted Eta and the acquired ground truth.
+7. Start a second instrument group containing an orchestrator and simulated measurement server.
+This group will share the existing gaussian process modeling server and leverage the existing acquisition set.
+8. Wait 30 seconds for server initialization.
+9. Queue a sequence of 5 active learning iterations on a different plate library loaded in the second instrument group.
+10. Wait 300 seconds, by which point the second instrument group would be idle after completeing the 5-iteration sequence.
+11. Queue a sequence of 30 active learning itterations on the second instrument group.

+After an initial seed of 5 acquisitions, the demo0 Orchestrator acquires data on {} compositions with data on an additional {} compositions provided by the demo1 Orchestrator, resulting in N={} acquisitions at the end of the demo.
+After an initial seed of 5 acquisitions, the demo1 Orchestrator acquires data on {} compositions with data on an additional {} compositions provided by the demo0 Orchestrator, resulting in N={} acquisitions at the end of the demo.